jackweatherford/spotify-friend-activity/README.md

 # Spotify Friend Activity

-Google Chrome Extension to view your friends' activity in Spotify's web player.
+Firefox Add-on to view your friends' activity in Spotify's web player.

-## Add to Chrome (latest release)
+## Add to Firefox (latest release)

-Add the extension to your browser from the [Chrome Web Store](https://chrome.google.com/webstore/detail/spotify-friend-activity/amlnlcdighbhfciijpnofbpphfnkmeaa).
+Add the Add-on to your browser from the Firefox Add-ons Page (Coming soon).

 ## Or build it yourself (latest dev build)